JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson2/README.md

 With this addition, let's compile and try to add a new BlogPost.

-If your call was successfully, you should now see a message added to your queue:
+If your call was successful, you should now see a message added to your queue:

 ```bash
 aws sqs receive-message \